Reem Alabali Radovan

-Reem Alabali Radovan (Arabic:ريم العبلي, /de/; born 1 May 1990) is a German politician of the Social Democratic Party (SPD) who has been serving as the Minister for Economic Cooperation and Development in the government of Chancellor Friedrich Merz since May 2025.
+Reem Alabali Radovan (ريم العبلي, /de/; born 1 May 1990) is a German politician of the Social Democratic Party (SPD) who has been serving as the Minister for Economic Cooperation and Development in the government of Chancellor Friedrich Merz since May 2025.

-Radovan has been a Member of the Bundestag since 2021.
+Alabali Radovan has been a Member of the Bundestag since 2021.
 In addition to her parliamentary work, she served as Minister of State at the Chancellery and Federal Commissioner for Migration, Refugees, and Integration in Chancellor Olaf Scholz's cabinet from 2021 to 2025.
 Together with Muhanad Al-Halak, she was the first person of Iraqi descent in the Bundestag, and individually, she is both the first person of Assyrian descent in the parliament and the youngest member of the Merz cabinet.

 Early life

-Radovan was born in Moscow in 1990 to Iraqi Assyrian parents of Chaldean Catholic religious background.
+Alabali Radovan was born in Moscow in 1990 to Iraqi Assyrian parents of Chaldean Catholic religious background.
 Her parents opposed the government of Saddam Hussein, and had moved to the Soviet Union in the 1980s to study engineering.
 Her father was a fighter of the Peshmerga, and her paternal grandfather, Muhammad Salih Alabali, was an Iraqi resistance leader who had been executed by the Ba'athist government.
 In 1996, after a brief stop in the Kurdistan Region of Iraq, the family sought, and received asylum in Germany, settling in Mecklenburg-Vorpommern.

-Radovan completed her school education at the Gymnasium Fridericianum Schwerin.
-From her parent's involvement with Iraqi politics, Radovan was inspired to pursue political science and graduated with a bachelor's degree from the Free University of Berlin and obtained a master's degree program (distance learning) in Sustainable Development Cooperation at the Technical University of Kaiserslautern.
+Alabali Radovan completed her school education at the Gymnasium Fridericianum Schwerin.
+From her parents' involvement with Iraqi politics, Alabali Radovan was inspired to pursue political science and graduated with a bachelor's degree from the Free University of Berlin and obtained a master's degree program (distance learning) in Sustainable Development Cooperation at the Technical University of Kaiserslautern.

 From June 2012 to July 2014, she worked as a technical staff member at the German Orient Institute and was employed in the field of economic development at the Near and Middle East Association in Berlin — initially as an assistant, later as a country officer.

 In May 2015, she returned to Mecklenburg-Western Pomerania and worked at the Office for Migration and Refugee Affairs of the State Office for Internal Administration of Mecklenburg-Western Pomerania, specifically at the initial reception center for refugees in Nostorf — where she herself had been received with her parents in 1996.
 It was during her time there that she became an active member of the Social Democratic Party of Germany in the Schwerin – Ludwigslust-Parchim I – Nordwestmecklenburg I district.

 Political career

 Career in state politics

-In 2020, Radovan was appointed Commissioner for integration of the Mecklenburg-Western Pomerania state government, succeeding Dagmar Kaselitz who resigned the previous year.
+In 2020, Alabali Radovan was appointed Commissioner for integration of the Mecklenburg-Western Pomerania state government, succeeding Dagmar Kaselitz who resigned the previous year.
 She became an official member of the SPD in 2021.